 As “Lover of my Soul,” Jesus then becomes the protector through the storm of life.
 The convinced Christian is Saint Paul’s soldier, armed with God’s strength for heroic encounter: “From Strength to Strength go on, / Wrestle, and fight, and pray, / Tread all the powers of Darkness down, / And win the well-fought Day...” (“The Whole Armour of God,” 1742).
 Indeed, as the title Hymns for Times of Trouble and Persecution (1744) suggests, the battles were not always metaphorical, and the well-known hymn “Ye Servants of God, Your Master proclaim,” included in that book, is “To be sung in a tumult.”

 While the revival flourished, external threats and internal troubles multiplied.
-Parish pastors often refused their pulpits to the Wesleys, despite the brothers' credentials, forcing them out of doors.
-Parish authorities sometimes resented the revived masses who came to church to worship and receive the sacrament.
+Parish pastors often refused their pulpits to the Wesleys, despite the brothers’ credentials, forcing them out of doors.
+Parish authorities sometimes resented the revived masses coming to church to worship and receive the sacrament.
 While high-church critics rejected the Methodists as fanatics, dissenting critics associated them with the Jacobites.
-(To be fair, the Wesleys invoked Thomas à Kempis in Ireland, preached an apparently Puritan piety to a seeming mob, despised predestination, and quoted Martin Luther on grace, all while insisting on the Anglican ordinances.)
+(Yet the Wesleys invoked Thomas à Kempis in Ireland, preached an apparently Puritan piety to a seeming mob, despised predestination, and quoted Martin Luther on grace, all while insisting on the Anglican ordinances.)
 The Methodist Societies, organized across the kingdom, suffered a lack of stable leadership when Charles or John moved on.
 Simple people, full of new enthusiasm, were left to sectarian winds: Moravian, Calvinist, Quietist, or prophetic.

 Wesley’s hymns, in this context, were supremely functional.
 In John’s preface to the definitive Collection of Hymns, for the use of the People called Methodists (1780), he describes his brother’s songs as versified divinity.
 The hymns prescribed and defined conversion, insisted on the free availability of grace, and rejected predestination.
 They invoked powerful images of Nativity, Crucifixion, Resurrection, and Second Coming, articulated appropriate responses, and insisted on the importance of Holy Communion.